-The Short Term Absence Visit Plan (Appendix A) and Overnight Visit Plan (Appendix B) are used when submitting a request prior to scheduling any and all visits and outings.
+The Residential Visit Plan document (Appendix A.2) is used to screen visitors coming into CLOC locations.
+Overnight Visit Plans (Appendix B) are used when submitting a request prior to scheduling any overnight visits.
 Contact information is recorded in case the Public Health Unit needs it for contact tracing activity (both essential and non-essential visitors).